notem/nmathe.ws-content/bots/saber/index.md

 <br>

-#### Setting a Custom Announcement Message
+### Custom Announcement Messages
 Every schedule channel is configured with it's own message to announce to a specified channel when an event begins or ends.
-With the ``config`` command the message can be configured.
+With the ``config`` command, a custom message can be configured.

-Saber will announce the message string verbatum unless a '%' character is encountered.
-When a '%' character is encountered, Saber will read the next character(s) and substitute the token with whatever value is associated that character combination.
+Saber will announce the message string verbatum unless a **%** character is encountered.
+When a **%** character is encountered, Saber will read the next character(s) and substitute the token with whatever value is associated that character combination.

+Advanced substition strings may also be used to further customize the announcement message.
+An advanced substitution string follows the form **${..}**.
+Advanced subsitution strings are a work in progress and are subject to change.

 If you are having trouble understanding how this behaves, experiment with different message formats using the ``config`` and ``test`` commands.

+#### Basic Substitutions
 <div style="overflow:auto;">
 <table>
   <thead>
-    <th>% token</th>
+    <th>%-Token</th>
-    <th>Text Substituted in</th>
+    <th>Text Substitution</th>
-    <th>Example [<code>msg</code>] Format</th>
+    <th>Example</th>
   </thead>
   <tbody>
     <tr>